 Television, entertainment and physical fitness have been lifelong passions for Rich.
-After earning a degree, in Radio and Television, from the University of Northern Iowa, Rich headed to New York and started his career as an intern on the long-running soap opera "Another World".
+After earning a degree, in radio and television, from the University of Northern Iowa, Rich headed to New York and started his career as an intern on the long-running soap opera "Another World".
 He then moved to Los Angeles where he spent the next 15 years becoming one of L.A.'s top professional fitness trainers.
-During that time he also built and ran the gym at the world-famous Riviera Country Club.
-Rich also kept creating, producing and selling ideas for Television shows: "NASCAR: Uncut" for ESPN, "Listener" for Brillstein-Grey Entertainment, "PINKS", "PINKS: ALL OUT", "Drag Race High" and "Pass Time" for the SPEED Channel, and "Won and Done" for MavTV.
-When PINKS first started, they literally could not afford to hire a Host, so Rich was forced to give it a try.
-Over the next several years he became among the most recognized TV personalities in all of Motorsports around the world.
-He also never stopped developing ideas around fitness, and Track and Field.
-After decades of development the idea for a new sport...
-FOOTSPEED was born.
-Rich created FOOTSPEED to be the most inclusive and fun sport on the planet, while also delivering the message of health, wellness, and the joy of athleticism to all.
+During that time, he also built and ran the gym at the world-famous Riviera Country Club.
+Rich also kept creating, producing and selling ideas for television shows: "NASCAR: Uncut" for ESPN, "Listener" for Brillstein-Grey Entertainment, "PINKS", "PINKS: ALL OUT", "Drag Race High" and "Pass Time" for the SPEED Channel, and "Won and Done" for MavTV.
+When PINKS first started, Rich could not afford to hire a host.
+He was forced to give it a try, and over the next several years he became among the most recognized TV personalities in all of motorsports around the world.
+His creations earned Fox Sports well over $100 million to date.